Bridgeconn/autographa-lite/CONTRIBUTE.md

 When contributing to this repository, kindly first discuss the change you wish to make via Github issue or email with the owners of this repository before making the change.

-Please note we have a code of conduct, which need to observed in all your interactions with the project.
+Please note we have a code of conduct, which needs to observed in all your interactions with the project.

 ## Pull Request Process